samjulien/blog/_posts/2018-06-14-using-m2m-authorization.markdown

 ## Machine-to-Machine Communications
 There are many parts of a system where machine-to-machine communications make sense: service to service, daemon to backend, CLI client to internal service, [IoT](https://auth0.com/blog/javascript-for-microcontrollers-and-iot-part-1/) tools.
 The key aspect of these communications lies on the fact that the element to establish trust in the system is the _client_.
 What does this mean?
 In contrast to usual systems where an authorization process attempts to establish trust by authorizing _a user_, in this case what must be authorized and trusted is the client.
 In other words, there is no need for a user to interact with the system to authenticate, rather the system must authenticate and authorize the _client_.
 To be clear, in this case, the client is simply an application, process or even an autonomous system.
 For these scenarios, typical authentication schemes like username + password, social logins, etc. don't make sense.

 The [client credentials grant] from OAuth 2.0 attempts to fulfill the need for these scenarios.
 In the client credentials grant, the client holds two pieces of information: the client ID and the client secret.
-With this information the client can request an access token for a protected resource.
+With this information, the client can request an access token for a protected resource.

 ![Client Credentials Grant](https://cdn.auth0.com/docs/media/articles/api-auth/client-credentials-grant.png)